nextflow-io/nextflow/README.md

 Nextflow is a bioinformatics workflow manager that enables the development of portable and reproducible workflows.
 It supports deploying workflows on a variety of execution platforms including local, HPC schedulers, AWS Batch, Google Cloud Life Sciences, and Kubernetes.
-Additionally, it provides support for manage your workflow dependencies through built-in support for Conda, Docker, Singularity, and Modules.
+Additionally, it provides support for manage your workflow dependencies through built-in support for Conda, Docker, Podmand, Singularity, and Modules.

 ## Contents
 - [Rationale](#rationale)